-Value lists is used when you want to create dropdown menus in forms.
+Value lists are used when you want to create dropdown menus in forms.

-There are two types of value list in Barium Live.
+There are two types of value lists in Barium Live.
 The regular value list and the more advanced Extended value list.

 How to create Value lists